chenliangyu/grunt-seajs-concat/README.md

 # grunt-seajs-concat

-> concat seajs module file
+> concat seajs module file,if it's a seajs module,must use [grunt-seajs-converter](https://github.com/chenliangyu/grunt-seajs-converter.git) to convert seajs module first,otherwise it only concat file like grunt-contrib-concat;

 ## Getting Started
 This plugin requires Grunt `~0.4.5`